frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 "When I saw the baby Jesus sitting on top of the washing, I thought, this is the message that the Holy Spirit is saying to me.
 This is where I have to find God each day."

-Then she wondered, How on earth did the baby Jesus get into the washing machine?
+Then she wondered: How on earth did the baby Jesus get into the washing machine?
 She realized that her son had put the baby Jesus into the pocket of his trousers.
 The trousers went to the wash and out came the baby Jesus in the wash.

 We keep our senses for God by means of ongoing mortification throughout the day.
 It\'s also the way to interior contentment.
 We find peace in the things of God.